 Drive-by Downloads or attacks are a common method of spreading malware.
-Cybercriminals look for insecure web sites and plant a malicious script into HTTP or PHP code on one of the pages.
+Cybercriminals look for insecure websites and plant a malicious script into HTTP or PHP code on one of the pages.
 This script may install malware directly onto the computer of someone who visits the site, or it may take the form of an IFRAME that re-directs the victim to a site controlled by the cybercriminals.
-Such attacks are called ‘drive-by downloads’ because they require no action on the part of the victim — beyond simply visiting the compromised web site: they are infected automatically (and silently) if their computer is vulnerable in some way (e.g., if they have failed to apply a security update to one of their applications).
+Such attacks are called ‘drive-by downloads’ because they require no action on the part of the victim — beyond simply visiting the compromised website: they have infected automatically (and silently) if their computer is vulnerable in some way (e.g., if they have failed to apply a security update to one of their applications).

 Endpoint Protection refers to a system for network security management that monitors network endpoints, hardware devices such as workstations and mobile devices from which a network is accessed.
 Read more on Allot’s Endpoint Protection solutions.

 Endpoint Detection and Response (EDR)

 Endpoint Detection and Response (EDR) are tools for protecting computer endpoints from potential threats.
 EDR platforms comprise software and networking tools for detecting suspicious endpoint activities, usually via continuous network monitoring.